 (2) Net Assets per Class A Share are based on the actual number of Class A shares outstanding at the relevant time.
-The increase (decrease) from operations is based on the weighted average number of Class A shares outstanding over the financial year.
-This schedule is not a reconciliation of Net Asset Value since it does not reflect shareholder transactions as shown on the Statements of Changes in Net Assets Attributable to Holders of Redeemable Class A Shares and accordingly columns may not add.
+The increase (decrease) from operations is based on the weighted average number of Class A shares outstanding over the financial period.
+This schedule is not a reconciliation of Net Asset Value since it does not reflect shareholder transactions as shown on the Statement of Changes in Net Assets Attributable to Holders of Redeemable Class A Shares and accordingly columns may not add.
+(3) Distributions were paid in cash/reinvested in additional units of the Fund, or both